pjhellstrom/liri-node-app/README.md

 ```

-These keys can be obtained after registering for a developer account at  <https://developer.spotify.com/my-applications/#!/applications/create>
+These keys can be obtained after registering for a developer account at  <https://developer.spotify.com/my-applications/#!/applications/create>.
+Exclusions for the .env file is included in .gitignore.

 Next, install the dependencies and run liri.js